-Lyrissa Lidsky, dean of the MU School of Law, agrees that teaming up can meet many needs.
+Lyrissa Lidsky, former dean of the MU School of Law, agrees that teaming up can meet many needs.

 “By combining the unique expertise that members of the Mizzou community have, both in the legal and medical field, we can work together to better serve our nation’s heroes,” Lidsky said.
 “This partnership helps do just that.”

 The Mizzou Law Veterans Clinic started in 2014.
 Students, who are supervised by experienced attorneys, help veterans and their families secure disability benefits at no charge.
 Since its inception, the clinic has secured more than $10 million in compensation for veterans and their families.